moussaKam/moussaKam.github.io/docs/_posts/2024-09-26-arabic-rag.markdown

 In this post, I will walk you through a simple Retrieval-Augmented Generation (RAG) system that leverages Wikipedia content for language generation using a combination of multi-threaded web scraping, text chunking, document encoding, and large language models.
 Retrieval-Augmented Generation is a powerful technique that allows a model to generate more accurate and contextually relevant responses by retrieving information from a corpus and integrating it into its answer.

 The full code can be found here: [rag-pipeline-demo](https://github.com/moussaKam/rag-pipeline-demo)

+You can also find a standalone code in this [colab notebook](https://colab.research.google.com/drive/1XXUIyrrkX6Juv5HlIupmQ_ruQM-vNYhL?usp=sharing)

 ## why do we need RAG ?
 Even if LLMs are pretrained on extremely large corpora covering almost all human knowledge, they still suffer from hallucinations and factual inaccuracies.
 The frequency of these hallucinations increases significantly when the size of the LLM decreases or when dealing with languages that are not extensively covered during the pretraining phase.
 Often, users must choose between expensive, very large models with limited hallucinations and smaller models with a high rate of inaccuracies.
 This is where Retrieval-Augmented Generation (RAG) comes into play, bridging the gap between large and smaller models by incorporating a retrieval component.
 This component retrieves relevant documents with factual information and enriches the user’s query, enabling the LLM to produce more accurate and reliable outputs.